SWY666/SWY666.github.io/_pages/about.md

 I received my Bachelor’s and Master’s degrees in Electrical Engineering from Nanjing University, and I am currently pursuing a Ph.D. in Electrical Engineering at the Georgia Institute of Technology.
 I have published several papers with varying fields, you can refer to my
  <a href='https://scholar.google.com/citations?user=K0v59bIAAAAJ'>Google Scholar</a>, thanks for your interest!

-Before coming to Georgia Tech, I collaborated with some nice guys and published some research papers in The Hong Kong University of Science and Technology (Guangzhou), The Pennsylvania State University, and Virginia Tech, seperately.
+Before coming to Georgia Tech, I collaborated with some nice guys and published some research papers in <a href="https://www.hkust-gz.edu.cn/">the Hong Kong University of Science and Technology (Guangzhou)</a>, <a href="https://www.psu.edu/">Penn State University</a>, and <a href="https://www.vt.edu/">Virginia Tech</a>, seperately.
 I truly cherish these experiences, they are among the most unforgettable memories of my life, and I am deeply grateful to all the collaborators who shared those times with me.

 My research interest includes:
 - AI security & Trustworthy AI